bojanpopic/developer.joomlatools.com/framework/template-system.md

 ## Functions

-There are a number of 'core' template functions that our extensions make use of.
+There are a number of 'core' template functions of which our extensions make use.
 We've already introduced `helper` and `import` above.
 Template functions let us shorten what can be lengthy object method calls, alias more obscure function names and generally help keep the layouts clean.